Mark2Mark/show-stems-pro-plugin/README.md

 <details><summary>Expand if you’re curious.</summary>

-### v2.0.0
+### v3.1.2

 - New in GlyphsApp's Plugin Manager
-- Add menu item "Open Registration Window"
+- New features as seen above
+- Rewritten for Glyphs 3
+- UI improvements

 </details>